-Warren High School and Lord Fairfax Community College are working together to help students prepare for their futures after high school graduation.
+Warren County High School and Laurel Ridge Community College (formerly Lord Fairfax Community College) are working together to help students prepare for their future after high school graduation.

 Located in the School Counseling Office

-Warren High School’s Career Coach, Ms. Crossman, is available to:
+Warren High School’s Career Coach, Ms. Grimm, is available to:

-- Serve as a liaison between Warren High School and Lord Fairfax Community College.
+- Serve as a liaison between Warren High School and Laurel Ridge Community College

-- Assist students with Dual Enrollment registration at LFCC.
+- Assist students with Dual Enrollment registration to Laurel Ridge Community College

-- Scholarship season is approaching.
-Warren High School and LFCC have scholarships available for current seniors.
-Check the school’s website or stop by the School Counseling Office to inquire about available scholarships.
+- Warren High School and Laurel Ridge Community College have scholarships available for seniors.
+Check back on the school’s website or stop by the School Counseling Office to inquire about available scholarships for next academic year.

 - The local scholarship packet will be available in the school counseling office in February, so check the website frequently for further information.

-Each of these websites has information on colleges, majors, how you stack up in the admissions process.
-Ms. Crossman is available to help you with any questions you may have about the college admissions process.
+Each of these websites has information on colleges, and majors.
+Do you stack up in the admissions process?
+Ms. Grimm is available to help you with any questions or you're not sure where to start in the college admissions process.
 You can also visit individual college websites for an abundance of information for prospective students.
-Also, ask Ms. Crossman about the Guaranteed Admission Program that LFCC has with over 30 colleges including The University of Virginia and Virginia Tech.